 Where do I obtain my EIN?

 An Employer Identification Number (EIN) is free and issued by the IRS.
-You have two main options to get your EIN from the IRS:
+It does not take long to get an EIN and you have two main options to get your EIN from the IRS:

 - Apply online with the IRS EIN assistant